shezdev/painLess/README.md

 I want to input my activity/exertion (low/med/high)

 As a user
-So that I can see clearer patterns in my behaviour
+So that I can see clearer patterns in my pain
 I want to return group of foods causing high pain scores.
 ```

+### V3 Functionality
+- Update food and painscores to show on same page as form
+- Functionality for multiple users

+### V4 Functionality
+- TBC...
+Weather API?

 ## Getting started